-->

 Will surgery cure Crohn’s disease?

 No, surgery does not cure Crohn’s disease because it is a chronic condition that can recur — even after affected sections of the intestine are removed.
-However, surgery can significantly reduce symptoms, manage complications, and improve quality of life, often leading to long periods of remission.
+However, surgery can significantly reduce symptoms, manage complications, and improve quality of life, often resulting in prolonged periods of remission.

 Will I need to change my diet after surgery?